wdesportes/blog.williamdes.eu/blog.williamdes.eu/content/Infrastructure/tutorials/install-crowdsec-and-bouncer-on-pfsense.md

 This is how to install [CrowdSec](https://www.crowdsec.net/) on pfSense running freeBSD 12.3.

+To learn more about what is CrowdSec you can look at this [YouTube video from Lawrence Systems](https://www.youtube.com/watch?v=2Ec-FYmK4zg) or look at the [video from CrowdSec](https://www.youtube.com/watch?v=t99cnWYGhdw).

 You can find this blog post on [Reddit](https://www.reddit.com/r/PFSENSE/comments/xq6xy6/protect_your_firewall_against_bad_ips_with/) and discuss about it.

+### How to install

 You will need to check the freeBSD version on your pfSense home page.
 Then open the [package summary on freshports](https://www.freshports.org/security/crowdsec/#packages) in a new browser tab.

-### How to install

 #### Add pkg